-Hundreds outside court to support Muslim community after gunman's life sentence
+Muslim community reacts to Christchurch mosque gunman's life sentence: "Kia kaha, New Zealand."

+Justice "has happened today", he said, when asked about the life sentence.

+"Speechless feeling, I can't exactly say in words what I was feeling but it's a big relief after all those long hours of waiting and he gets what he deserved.
+Justice has happened today."

-Hundreds of people are singing and clapping outside the High Court in Christchurch and signing the national anthem to show their support for the Muslim community.
+Immediately after the sentencing, hundreds of people were singing and clapping outside the High Court in Christchurch and signing the national anthem to show their support for the Muslim community.

-Temel Atacocugu, shot nine times at Al Noor, told reporters: "A big weight's come off the shoulders.
-We are sacred ... and our country is sacred.
-Kia kaha, New Zealand."

-Hamimah Tuyan, whose husband Zekeriah died in hospital due to injuries, is also due to speak to media outside court soon after a life sentence without parole for mass murderer Brenton Tarrant was handed down by Justice Mander.
+Mustafa Boztas who survived the massacres, said; "He was trying to manipulate us, he was trying to play with our minds."

+"But Justice [Mander] didn't let him use the court as a platform.
+I'm really happy with the result.
+Our New Zealand system hasn't failed us."

 Zekeriah Yuyan was the last to die of the injuries he sustained after being shot in the chest at the Al Noor Mosque.